architecture-first/boa-showcase/docs/programming/Concepts.md

 ```

 On the snippet above, the code clearly reflects the use case.
-It actually performs caching by storing recent products in Redis, but is looks like natural business logic.
+From a technical perspective, it actually performs caching by storing recent products in Redis, but the code looks like natural business logic.
 The business logic is not lost in lots of technical details.

 Below, is the corresponding Use Case.